My Leicester City story of Valery

 Chemotherapy: A Necessary Ordeal with Light-hearted Comparison

-On March 14, 2014, when I went to collect the histological report, the two HPV doctors who Tested and then operated on me wanted to talk to me.
-They welcomed me into a room and hurriedly told me that the test result showed traces of ovarian adenocarcinoma; in short, I had a malignant CA125 tumour!
+On March 14, 2014, when I went to collect the histological report, the two doctors who checked and then operated on me wanted to talk to me.
+They welcomed me into a room and hurriedly told me that the result showed traces of ovarian adenocarcinoma; in short, I had a malignant CA125 tumour!
 With my morale already at the bottom from the previous intervention, I was shocked!

 I remember she left the room visibly shaken, and I called the person who had accompanied me that day.